-Database Administrators, especially competent ones, can be difficult to find, validate technically, and hire, as they are rare and in high demand.
+Database Administrators, or DBAs, especially competent ones, can be difficult to find, validate technically, and hire, as they are rare and in high demand.
 This article discusses finding, scoping, and acquiring your new DBA.

 Where do DBAs hang out?